rpmenken/exercise/docs.md

 This documentation describes how to use the Kracken fantastically automated toothbrush.
+These instructions are easy to follow.

 9 out of 10 dentists recommend this toothbrush and this documentation.